shuklaAlkesh/Lokal_Connect_Job_portal_Application/Readme.md

 Lokal Job Search is a comprehensive mobile application built with React Native that connects job seekers with local employment opportunities.
 This app was developed as part of the Lokal App assignment, showcasing a modern approach to local job hunting.

 ## Mobile Preview
-Here are some snapshots of the dashboard:
+Here are some snapshots of the Local App:

 <p align="center">
   <img src="Images/1.jpeg" width="300" hight="300">